 Students should become familiar with the PSU Schedule, where class schedules for upcoming terms are posted.
-Students can also find information about which terms classes are scheduled to be offered for the coming academic year on the PSU Course Planning Guide (CPG).
+Students can also find information about which terms classes are scheduled to be offered for the coming academic year on the PSU Course Projection Guide (CPG).

-If students would like to setup an internship for credit, they must complete the ME 404/504 Co-op Packet prior to registering for ME 404/504 credits.
+If students would like to arrange an internship for credit, they must complete the ME 404/504 Co-op Packet prior to registering for ME 404/504 credits.
 The ME Department accepts the following By Arrangement credits:

 - ME/MSE 401/501: Research (ME 501 credits are reserved for students pursuing the Project Track)